Top

 We use some gravity fed irrigation systems and schedule our watering to save energy and minimize water evaporation.

 For season extensions and warm loving plants, we used the excavated nutrient-rich soils from our salmon restoration project to build numerous terraces onto our heat-capturing southern exposed hillsides.
-We have several greenhouses for ginger, lemongrass, peppers, tomatoes, turmeric, and other warm loving goodies we grow.
-We also use floating row covers to protect seedlings from harsh spring weather and naturally decrease pesky bug problems, plus we strategically plant beneficial flowers like Lacy Phacelia and Crimson Clover next to our Brassicas and Favas to attract beneficial predators like wasps and ladybugs, and with a bonus of happy bees for our neighbor's many hives!
+We have several greenhouses for lemongrass, peppers, tomatoes, and other warm loving goodies we grow.
+We also use floating row covers to protect seedlings from harsh spring weather and naturally decrease pesky bug problems, plus we strategically plant beneficial flowers like Lacy Phacelia and Crimson Clover to attract beneficial predators like wasps and ladybugs, and with a bonus of happy bees for our neighbor's many hives!